qverron/probe_design/README.md

 > This only needs to be run once per reference genome if not using any
 > exclusion regions!
 Just save the blacklist folder between runs.

-    L: oligo length
+> L: oligo length <br>
-    c: min abundance to be included in oligo black list
+> c: min abundance to be included in oligo black list

 8. Create k-mer database, convert to TSV for querying and attribute score to each oligo (based on nHUSH score, GC content, melting